Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Introduction

-While AC susceptibility measurements in the $10^{-4}-10^{4}$ Hz frequency range has become a standard compliment to static susceptibility investigations, the vast majority of specific heat measurements are performed as static relaxation measurements.
+While ac susceptibility measurements in the $10^{-4}-10^{4}$ Hz frequency range have become a standard complement to static susceptibility investigations, the vast majority of specific heat measurements are performed as static relaxation measurements.
 The reason for this is partially due to instrumentation.
-The idea of modulation calorimetry dates back many years\cite{Sullivan68, GMELIN19971}, but only recently has the method matured to yield absolute accuracy with the development of membrane-based calorimeters and resistive thin-film thermometry\cite{TAGLIATI201166, TAGLIATI2012RSI}.
-This new level of accuracy now allows for the determination of the variable frequency and dynamic heat capacity, which we demonstrate in this study.
+The idea of ac calorimetry dates back many years \cite{Sullivan68, GMELIN19971}, but only recently has the method matured to yield absolute accuracy with the development of membrane-based calorimeters and resistive thin-film thermometry \cite{TAGLIATI201166, TAGLIATI2012RSI}.
+This new level of accuracy now allows for the determination of the variable frequency and dynamic heat capacity.
+The timescales which can be accessed using ac calorimetry, combined with the importance of specific heat as a probe of central importance in magnetic systems make this an ideal tool to investigate highly frustrated magnetic systems with slow dynamics.

-The timescales which can be accessed using modulation calorimetry, combined with the importance of specific heat as probe of central importance in magnetic systems makes this an ideal tool to investigate highly frustrated magnetic systems with slow dynamics.
-In this study we chose to focus on HTO and DTO since the low-temperature specific heat in these materials has been the subject of intense recent research\cite{CastelNovoReview, Bram20}.
-Theoretically a low-temperature ordering transition is predicted\cite{Melko01} to occur at $0.2\textup{ K}$.
-Experimentally no signs of this transition had been detected\cite{Ramirez, KlemkeDTOCV, Higashinaka,MelkoGingras} until a relaxation specific heat study found clear signs of an impending upturn already at 0.5~K\cite{Pomaranski2013}.
-The investigation considered very long relaxation processes of more than 100 hours per measurement point at the lowest temperture (0.34 K).
-Subsequent neutron investigations with in situ equilibration times of several weeks did not reproduce the findings\cite{Giblin2018}, and theoretical studies could not match the upturn\cite{henelius16}.
+Here, we focus on the classic spin-ice system DTO, since the low-temperature specific heat in these materials has been the subject of intense recent research \cite{Castelnovo2012, Bram20}.
+Besides the broad spin-freezing peak in specific heat at $\sim$1\,K, a low-temperature ordering transition is theoretically predicted \cite{Melko01} to occur at $\sim$0.2\,K. Experimentally, no signs of this transition had been detected in Refs.~\cite{Ramirez, KlemkeDTOCV, Higashinaka, MelkoGingras}.
+However, a relaxation specific heat study found clear signs of an impending upturn appearing at 0.5\,K \cite{Pomaranski2013}.
+The investigation considered very long relaxation processes of more than 100 hours per measurement point at the lowest temperature (0.34 K).
+Subsequent neutron investigations with in situ equilibration times of several weeks did not reproduce the findings \cite{Giblin2018}, and theoretical studies \cite{henelius16} could not match the experimental upturn in the specific heat.